atulpandey98/atulpandey98/README.md

 ### Hi there 👋

-🔭 I’m currently working on a Website.
+🔭 I’m currently working on a Pomodoro Webapp.

-🌱 I’m currently learning Web Development.
+🌱 I’m currently learning Web Development more particulary React.

 :boom: Also improving my Data Structures and Algorithms skills.